 - The powerful track that plays, compete with One-Woman Wail, makes the raw emotion all the more epic.

-Climbing Augustine's tower at end game.
+- Climbing Augustine's tower at end game.
 Delsin starts out alone, but then Fetch joins him to help him fight his way to the top, and then even Eugene comes along to help.
 It's just so awe-inspiring to watch all three of them work together, and its all set to Speed of Light.
-It really drives home the fact that you've reached end game, and it's time to take Augustine down.
+It really drives home the fact that you've reached the endgame, and it's time to take Augustine down.

-Neon gets the Radiant Sweep.
-Delsin produces a shockwave, sending everyone around him flying, and then follows up with a massive Beam Spam.
+- Neon gets the Radiant Sweep.
+Delsin produces a shockwave, trapping everyone around him in stasis bubbles (enemies only if Good, everyone if Evil), and then follows up with a massive Beam Spam.